andrewkolos/sqlworkshop/README.md

 At this point, we can write some very informing queries.
 Try these excercises to see what you know and help solidify what you have learned up to this point.

+1\.
+Count the number of suppliers in each country.
+Order results by the number of suppliers, and then by the name of country.

+2\.
+Count the number of products in each category.

 3\.
 (Difficult) Select all categories, listed in order of which categories are the most ordered.